Trump wants to cancel Air Force One order from Boeing

-Donald Trump wants to cancel a government order for a new Air Force One.
+Donald Trump wants to cancel government plans to build two new Air Force One jets.

-The president-elect said in a tweet early Tuesday that the new Boeing (BA) 747 jet that's being built to carry "future presidents" already costs more than $4 billion, and that he wants to cancel the order.
+The president-elect said in a tweet Tuesday that the new Boeing (BA) 747 jet that's being built to carry "future presidents" already costs more than $4 billion, and that he wants to cancel the order.

 "Boeing is building a brand new 747 Air Force One for future presidents, but costs are out of control, more than $4 billion.
 Cancel order!"